Welcome To Pass The Feather

 Spectrum of Work | Services

 Pass the Feather provides feather bundling services.
-All bundled feathers and medicines are free.

 Hand beaded feather bundles.
 Made with glass seed beads over a hand made wooden handle.
 You choose your own feathers based on the medicines you'd like to carry.